fabric/fabric/docs/installation.rst

 Dependencies
 ============

-In order to install Fabric, you will need three primary pieces of
-software: the Python programming language, the Paramiko SSH library, and the PyCrypto cryptography library (a dependency of Paramiko.)
+In order to install Fabric, you will need three primary pieces of software: the Python programming language, the setuptools library, and the PyCrypto cryptography library.
 Please read on for important details on each dependency -- there are a few gotchas.

 Python
 ------